Burp.

 Over the next 24 hours and across the internet, we as a community will urgently be raising money to run edgy and persuasive ads made by Democrats in key battleground states.
 Generous contributors have pledged $500 in matching funds.
 Your voice counts.
 Please contribute now.

-CLICK ON ROSIE TO DONATE:
+CLICK ON ROSIE TO DONATE

 Or go to Democrats For Principle Before Party – The Denver Group’s general election website, where you can view other ads the group is running: